Shopping Cart

 The condition my son suffered is so rare that it is not recorded in most medical books; it baffled and defeated twenty-two specialists.
 Ultimately, he was saved through an experimental treatment for cancer and rare infections known as T-Cell Immunotherapy.
 It is a name worth remembering.

-First Reviews
+Book Reviews

 “The Rising Song is one of the best chapbooks I've read.
 Learning about the challenges your dear son endured brought tears to my eyes.
 The well-crafted poems are concise, musical, and profoundly moving."